 - Increased body weight

 Beta-alanine is a non-essential amino acid produced by the body.
 It is used by the body to produce carnosine, which acts as a buffer against the acidic environment resulting from lactate production and breakdown.
 An acidic environment prevents glycolysis, and results in fatigue.
-Hence, beta-alanine supplementation improves athletic performance by setting off a chain of reactions that reduce acid levels in the muscles.
-In other words it helps you to exercise longer at high intensities (which is when most lactate is produced) and increases time to exhaustion.
+Hence, beta-alanine supplements improve athletic performance by setting off a chain of reactions that reduce acid levels in the muscles.
+In other words it helps you to exercise longer at high intensities (which is when most lactate is produced) and increases the time to exhaustion.

 Based on the above, the highest intensities seen during fast glycolysis are in events that are middle distance ie 800m up to 5,000m.
 These maximum intensity events are such where anaerobic metabolism is predominant and impose limitations by virtue of exponential increase in blood lactate.
 Beta-alanine helps delay this mechanism.

 The guidelines for intake of beta-alanine are 4g/day.
-If the workout is of a long duration, the higher end of the dosage is recommended.
-The supplement should be taken on a continuous basis, i.e., even on rest days.
+If the workout is of long duration, the higher end of the dosage is advisable.
+The supplement should be taken continuously, i.e., even on rest days.
 Skipping it for prolonged periods will reduce its efficacy.

 As always, it is best to work with a registered professional for your unique requirements.
 Stout et al evaluated the effects of 28 days of supplementation with beta-alanine on 51 men in their late twenties by evaluating capacity at neuromuscular fatigue threshold and suggested that “b-Ala supplementation may delay the fatigue-induced during submaximal cycle ergometry, which may occur as a result of carnosine-induced increases in H_ buffering capacity.”

 Amino acids, as you know, are the building blocks of proteins.
 They are required for muscle synthesis and repair.
-BCAAs are essential amino acids, and have to consumed through a diet, as they cannot be synthesized by the body.
-There are three BCAAs: Leucine, iso-leucine, and valine.
+BCAAs are essential amino acids, and have to be consumed through a diet, as they cannot be synthesized by the body.
+There are three BCAAs: leucine, isoleucine, and valine.

 Leucine is an important amino acid as its presence in the blood stream sends out a message for protein synthesis, and hence its importance for muscle recovery.